Relieving Kids’ Headaches

-- Let them nap.
+Lie them down with a cool, damp compress.
 A simple sleep can often bring headache relief.

-- Give them a good-for-you snack.
+Give them a good-for-you snack.
 Not eating can cause headaches, so if it's been a while, offer some whole-wheat crackers, cheese or fruit.

-- Watch for, and avoid, dietary triggers.
+Watch for, and avoid, dietary triggers.
 Nitrates are food preservatives found in processed meats like bacon and hot dogs.
 They can sometimes bring headaches on.
 The caffeine in chocolate, soda, coffee and tea can do the same thing.

-- Call your pediatrician right away if the headache:
+Call your pediatrician right away if the headache:

-- Wakes your child up
+Wakes your child up

-- Worsens, or headaches become more frequent
+Worsens, or headaches become more frequent

-- Changes your child's personality
+Changes your child's personality

-- Happens after a head injury
+Happens after a head injury

-- Comes with vision changes, persistent vomiting, fever, neck pain, and/or stiffness
+Comes with vision changes, persistent vomiting, fever, neck pain, and/or stiffness